-1.Extrudate Slippage in belts .
+1.Extrudate Slippage in belts.
 The extrudate must be firmly clamped between the upper and lower caterpillar belts.
 When setting up the machine, check that it is not possible to pull the extrudate out from between the belts.
-It is, increase the nip pressure.
+If It is, increase the nip pressure.
 In addition, check that the extrudate is not wet or slippery.
 Finally, make sure that the caterpillar belts are in good condition.
 Worn belts should be replaced.
-See the spares parts list within this manual for the appropriate part number.

-2. Extrudate tension varying.
+Extrudate tension varying.

 The extrudate must be under constant tension as it enters the caterpillar belts.
 This is particularly critical for materials, which easily stretch, e.g. foam rubber, silicone and very small diameter flexible plastics.
-Ideally, the tension on the materiel should be as low as possible.
+Ideally, the tension on the material should be as low as possible.